How should a Portable Oxygen Bottle (POB) be secured for landing if it is still in use?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

-When securing a Portable Oxygen Bottle (POB) for landing while it is still in use, it is crucial to ensure that it is safely contained to prevent any potential hazards or injuries.
-Securing the bottle under the passenger seat with a seatbelt extender is the appropriate action because it keeps the POB stable and prevents it from becoming a projectile during landing, which could be dangerous in a sudden stop or impact situation.
+When securing a Portable Oxygen Bottle (POB) for landing while it is still in use, it is essential to ensure both the safety of the passenger using it and the safety of others on board.
+Securing the bottle under the passenger seat with a seatbelt extender is correct because it keeps the POB safely in place, minimizing any risk of it becoming a projectile during landing when deceleration occurs.
+This method also allows the passenger using the oxygen to continue receiving it without interruption.

 Subscribe